 The Biblical use of "generation," therefore, alludes to "from child to child."
 It is a sequential story of "natural descent."
 In Robertson's New Testament Word Pictures, commenting on Matthew 24:34, it states: "In the Old Testament a generation was reckoned as forty years.
 This is the natural way to take this verse."
-That would be the period between generational births.
+That would then be the approximate period between generational births.